Information for Manufacturers of Packaging or Packaging Components

 Certificate of Compliance

 As a manufacturer or supplier, you must provide a Certificate of Compliance to purchasers of your packaging.
-We have a sample Certificate of Compliance on our site, here.
+Click here to view a sample Certificate of Compliance.
 This sample is not meant to be turned in to us in this form.
 Please remember to change the text to include your company name and address on the Certificate of Compliance, and have an authorized person from your company sign the Certificate of Compliance.

 It is encumbent upon you, as the manufacturer or supplier of packaging, to ensure that your packaging complies with the Toxics in Packaging Prevention Act.
 Documentation that your packaging is within the limits of the law, through laboratory analysis, is needed.
 Your Certificate of Compliance is a self-certification that your company is compliant with the law.